 I like the interior and the materials used as well as the ergonomics - but I leave the final decision up to you.

-You can always argue about taste and I did not want to pay for real exotic wood or real leather.
+You can always argue about taste and I did not want to pay for real exotic wood or real and very heavy leather.
 The installed safety measures and the good rating in case of a crash are much more important to me.
 For that reason I also keep the recommended distance between steering wheel with the air bag and my chest at the recommended 25cm or 10".

 I did not consider a so called "Plug-in-Hybrid" as suitable alternative for me and my driving pattern.
 The range in the pure electrical mode is too small - even in summer.
 Furthermore the time to charge the battery is for me not acceptable and not having a garage is also a good reason to stay away from a plug-in hybrid.

 So far I am more than happy about my decision.
 Already knowing how to drive such a car without becoming a moving road block I even used less gas in April than advertised.
 This will naturally change depending of the season.